milesarmstrong/dotfiles/README.md

 # Miles' Dotfiles

-These are my dotfiles for a basic *nix setup
+These are my dotfiles for a basic *nix setup, they configure fish shell, vim, and git; and install the patched powerline fonts used by the vim airline plugin.

 ## Installation